SYK-08/ModernFlyouts/README.md

 - Fluent Design based UI.
 - Supports **Light** and **Dark** mode.
 - Redesigned **Volume + Media**, **Brightness** and **Airplane mode** flyouts.
-- Media Controls have support for (not all app support the whole feature set.
+- Media Controls have support for (not all apps support the whole feature set.
 [More on this](docs/GSMTC-Support-And-Popular-Apps.md))
   - **Shuffle**,
   - **Repeat**,
   - **Stop**